 The Best Readability Tools

 Readable is one of the leading online readability checkers.
-Its uses the two best algorithms to determine the score of a document.
-These algorithms are the Flesch score algorithm and the Gunning Fox Index algorithm.
+It uses the two best algorithms to determine the score of a document.
+These algorithms are the Flesch score algorithm and the Gunning-Fox Index algorithm.

-Some of the best features of this tool is that it will score any document including PDF’s word documents, websites/pages and much more.
-It can also analysis the readability of a site in few minutes.
+Some of the best features of this tool is that it will score any document including PDFs, word documents, webpages and much more.
+It can also analyze the readability of a site in a few minutes.

 ProfileTree would recommend Readable to make improvements to your content.
 It is a highly-regarded way to find pieces of content you might reconsider to improve.
 Definitely worth a trial!

 Readability Test Tool

 Another great web tool is ‘Readability Test Tool‘.
 This tool works very similarly to the Readable tool, as it uses algorithms to determine the readability.
 It is a quick and easy tool, which allows users to test their already published content.
 All you need is a URL.

 The one downfall to the tool is that it only offers statistics of your site and your pages on the sites.